Wall & Hanging Planters

 - Plastic can be molded to resemble organic materials like wood and stone.
 It also looks great in fanciful colors, unique patterns, and surprising textures.

-- Lightweight by nature, plastic planters are more portable than those made from heavier materials e.g., stone.
+- Lightweight by nature, these are more portable than those made from heavier materials e.g., stone.
 That makes them perfect for those with a penchant for rearranging their outdoor space.

 - High-density plastic is tough and won't crack when dropped, knocked over, or set off balance by a sudden gust of wind.
 Use dense plastic containers for all your plants, not just sprouts and bloomers displayed via deck rails and balconies.